eander462/EC-525/R/HW3.md

 ### Question 3

 The parallel trends assumption is that in the absence of the treatment, both groups would have had the same trend.
 In this case, the treated group are the summer months where the NBP program had its effect.
-For the parallel trends assumption to hold, we assume that if the NBP program hadn't been instituted in 2002, the summer months would have the same trend the winter months had after 2002.
+For the parallel trends assumption to hold, we assume that if the NBP program hadn't been instituted in 2002, the summer months would have the same trend in emissions the winter months had.

 Based on the graph, it looks likely that the parallel trends assumption would hold.
 To see this, we look at the time period before 2002.
 In that period, the summer and winter months have almost identical trends.
 It seems unlikely that they would randomly break that trend in the absence of the program.
 We can never directly test the parallel trends assumption, but in this case it looks likely to hold.